open-ce/open-ce/doc/README.yaml.md

 YAML file format.
 The keywords recognized for Open-CE environments include the
 following:
 ```
 packages:            # The environment package name
   - feedstock:       # Defines each feedstock comprising the environment
   - channels:        # Defines a channel location for obtaining dependencies
   - git_tag:         # Defines a specific git tag to use for this feedstock
+  - recipe_path:     # Specifies the path to the recipe within this feedstock
   - recipes:         # Sets name and path of recipe location(s)
   - patches:         # Specifies list of patches to be applied to this feedstock
   - runtime_package: # Specifies if the package is needed at runtime for the main frameworks to install
 imported_envs:       # Used to import content of one env file into another
 channels:            # Defines a channel location for obtaining dependencies
 git_tag_for_env:     # Specify a git tag to use across all packages in environment
 ```

 Most of these are optional.
 At a minimum, the environment files will define one